truenas/middleware/docs/userguide/freenas_intro.rst

 The FreeNAS® 9.3 Users Guide uses the following typographic conventions:

 * Names of graphical elements such as buttons, icons, fields, columns, and boxes are enclosed within quotes.
-For example: click the "Performance Test" button.
+For example: click the "Import CA" button.

 * Menu selections are italicized and separated by arrows.
 For example: :menuselection:`System --> Information`.